It is month 10 of your bulk and you are starting to feel clumsy, bloated and maybe even a little fat.

 This amount will be enough for you to recover and sustain muscle tissue from workouts and also, sustain the countless vital physiological processes that require the involvement of protein.

 We recommend you to derive your proteins from animal products, such as chicken, free range beef, eggs and dairy products.

 These products contain all the essential amino acids that our bodies need to recover and sustain.

-However, for vegetarians and vegans, it is a rational choice to include a good mix of grains, as those mixes will compliment each other and compensate for the lack of one or more of the essential amino acids.
+However, for vegetarians and vegans, it is a rational choice to include a good mix of grains, as those mixes will complement each other and compensate for the lack of one or more of the essential amino acids.